HappyChainDevs/happychain/docs/account.md

 A Vue SDK will be published very soon.

-Beyond enabling the creation and interactions with the HappyAccount, the SDK also provides a embedded wallet UI similar to that of injected wallets (Metamask & co), allowing them to track their tokens, view transaction history, make transfers, and more.
+Beyond enabling the creation and interactions with the HappyAccount, the SDK also provides an embedded wallet UI similar to that of injected wallets (Metamask & co), allowing them to track their tokens, view transaction history, make transfers, and more.